-The damping factor $\alpha$ in the WWW context describes the probability $(1-\alpha)$ to jump to any node for a random surfer.
-For WWW the Google search engine uses $\alpha \approx$ 0.85 (Langville and Meyer, 2006).
-For $0 \leq \alpha \leq 1$ the matrix G also belongs to the class of Perron-Frobenius operators as S and with its columns sum normalized.
-However, for $\alpha < 1$ its largest eigenvalue $\lambda = 1$ is not degenerate and the other eigenvalues lie inside a smaller circle of radius $\alpha$ , i.e. $|\lambda| \leq \alpha$ (Brin and Stuck, 2002; Langville and Meyer, 2006).
+The damping factor α in the WWW context describes the probability $(1-\alpha)$ to jump to any node for a random surfer.
+At a given node a random surfer follows the available direction of links making a random choice between them with probability proportional to the weight of links.
+For WWW the Google search engine uses $\alpha \approx 0.85$ (Langville and Meyer, 2006).
+For $0 \le \alpha \le 1$ the matrix G also belongs to the class of Perron-Frobenius operators as S and with its columns sum normalized.
+However, for $\alpha < 1$ its largest eigenvalue $\lambda = 1$ is not degenerate and the other eigenvalues lie inside a smaller circle of radius α , i.e. $|\lambda| \le \alpha$ (Brin and Stuck, 2002; Langville and Meyer, 2006).

-FIG. 3 (Color online) (a) Example of simple network with directed links between 5 nodes. (b) Distribution of 5 nodes from (a) on the PageRank-CheiRank plane $(K, K^)$ , where the size of node is proportional to PageRank probability P(K) and color of node is proportional to CheiRank probability $P^(K^)$ , with maximum at red/gray and minimum at blue/black; the location of nodes of panel (a) on $(K_i, K_i^)$ plane is: (2, 4), (1, 3), (3, 1), (4, 2), (5, 5) for original nodes i = 1, 2, 3, 4, 5respectively; PageRank and CheiRank vectors are computed from the Google matrices G and $G^$ shown in Fig. 4 at a damping factor $\alpha = 0.85$ .
+FIG. 3 (Color online) (a) Example of simple network with directed links between 5 nodes. (b) Distribution of 5 nodes from (a) on the PageRank-CheiRank plane (K, K^) , where the size of node is proportional to PageRank probability P(K) and color of node is proportional to CheiRank probability $P^(K^)$, with maximum at red/gray and minimum at blue/black; the location of nodes of panel (a) on (K_i, K_i^) plane is: (2, 4), (1, 3), (3, 1), (4, 2), (5, 5) for original nodes i = 1, 2, 3, 4, 5 respectively; PageRank and CheiRank vectors are computed from the Google matrices G and G^ shown in Fig. 4 at a damping factor $\alpha = 0.85$.

-The right eigenvector at $\lambda = 1$ , which is called the PageRank, has real nonnegative elements P(i) and gives the probability P(i) to find a random surfer at site i.
+The right eigenvector at $\lambda=1$, which is called the PageRank, has real nonnegative elements P(i) and gives the stationary probability P(i) to find a random surfer at site i.
 The PageRank can be efficiently determined by the power iteration method which consists of repeatedly multiplying G to an iteration vector which is initially chosen as a given random or uniform initial vector.
-Developing the initial vector in a basis of eigenvectors of G one finds that the other eigenvector coefficients decay as $\sim \lambda^n$ and only the PageRank component, with $\lambda = 1$ , survives in the limit $n \to \infty$ .
+Developing the initial vector in a basis of eigenvectors of Gone finds that the other eigenvector coefficients decay as $\sim \lambda^n$ and only the PageRank component, with $\lambda = 1$, survives in the limit $n \to \infty$.
 The finite gap $1 - \alpha \approx 0.15$ between the largest eigenvalue and other eigenvalues ensures, after several tens of iterations, the fast exponential convergence of the method also called the "PageRank algorithm".
 A multiplication of G to a vector requires only $O(N{\ell})$ multiplications due to the links and the additional contributions due to dangling nodes and damping factor can be efficiently performed with O(N) operations.
-Since often the average number of links per node is of the order of a few tens for WWW and many other networks one has effectively $N{\ell}$ and N of the same order of magnitude.
+Since often the average number of links per node is of the order of a few tens for WWW and many other networks one has effectively N{l} and N of the same order of magnitude.
 At $\alpha = 1$ the matrix G coincides with the matrix S and we will see below in Sec.
 VIII that for this case the largest eigenvalue $\lambda = 1$ is usually highly degenerate due to many invariant subspaces which define many independent Perron-Frobenius operators with at least one eigenvalue $\lambda = 1$ for each of them.

-Once the PageRank is found, e.g. at $\alpha = 0.85$ , all nodes can be sorted by decreasing probabilities P(i).
+Once the PageRank is found, e.g. at $\alpha=0.85$, all nodes can be sorted by decreasing probabilities P(i).
 The node rank is then given by the index K(i) which reflects the relevance of the node i.
-The top PageRank nodes, with largest probabilities, are located at small values of K(i) = 1, 2, ...
+The top PageRank nodes, with largest probabilities, are located at small values of K(i)=1,2,...